archtechx/virtualcolumn/README.md

 ## Usage

-Use the `VirtualColumn` model on your model:
+Use the `VirtualColumn` trait on your model:
 ```php
 use Illuminate\Database\Eloquent\Model;
 use Stancl\VirtualColumn\VirtualColumn;